zaczap/bios201/Workshop4/README.md

 ## Fragment size distribution

 First, let's take a look at the fragment size for each of our samples.
 We will use the tool `bamPEFragmentSize` from the deepTools package.
-The [deepTools package](https://deeptools.readthedocs.io/en/latest/), developed by the Bioinformatics Facility at the Max Planck Institute for Immunobiology and Epigenetics, is a suite of tools for working with next generation sequencing.
-To learn more about this tool, read the [documentation](https://deeptools.readthedocs.io/en/latest/content/tools/bamPEFragmentSize.html).
+The [deepTools package](https://deeptools.readthedocs.io/en/latest/), developed by the Bioinformatics Facility at the Max Planck Institute for Immunobiology and Epigenetics, is a suite of tools for working with and visualizing next generation sequencing data.
+To learn more about the `bamPEFragmentSize` tool, read the [documentation](https://deeptools.readthedocs.io/en/latest/content/tools/bamPEFragmentSize.html).

 The generic command we will be using is:
 ```